- Not all Alaskan women wear ducks or Xtra Tuffs

 Boot toppers are also a great way to double up on insulation (see photo below).
 At the same time, you add more variety to your shoe wardrobe.
 In long cold winters, not to get into wardrobe boredom is important to keep the mood up. 😉Up your style factor with boot toppers to stay warm in the cold. #winterstyle Click To Tweet

-The lower the temperature, the lower my heels
+The lower the temperature, the lower the heels

 Yes, we all learned in physics that cold shortens things and heat enlarges things.
 However, this physical process is not what I’m talking about here. 😉 At temperatures, below -15F and above -35F or so (-26.1 to -34.4oC), I still wear heels.
 However, these booties or boots have a foam insole with a lamb skin upper part for extra insulation.
 I also wear two pairs of socks or two pairs of tights.
 Below -35F I wear my flat shearling boots (see photo below).

 Yes, I used to have a pair of Sorel booties that I only wore to for snow shoveling and to watch the Yukon Quest start.
 After 16 years of shoveling duty, they finally broke.
 I need to buy a new pair.
 However, the fashionista in me procrastinates spending the money on them.
-However, I know I have to and I will do, hopefully in time before temperatures go 40 below.
-But I prefer my ducks with heels. 😉
+Yes, I know I have to and I will do, hopefully in time before temperatures go 40 below.
+But I prefer my ducks with heels. 😉Keep your heels, head and standards high. - Coco Chanel #fashion #quote Click To Tweet

 Over-the-knee boots for style and protection from the cold